mantidproject/mantid/docs/source/algorithms/LoadTBL-v1.rst

 The first line of the TBL file will define your column headings.
-As you can see in the table above the number of commas on each subsequent line must be equal to the number of column headings.
+As you can see in the table above the number of commas on each subsequent line must be equal to the number of column headings minus one.
 If you wish for a cell in the table to be blank you must still provide the surrounding commas in place of data.